mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 \left(\frac{\partial X}{\partial Y}\right)_ {Z} &= \color{red}{-}\left(\frac{\partial Z}{\partial Y}\right)_ {X} /\left(\frac{\partial Z}{\partial X}\right)_ {Y}	\end{aligned}
 }$$

-Jacobians is very useful when we have e.g. $G,S$ as constant, and we want to bring it to demoninators, so that we can either expand them or get the useful second derivatives.
+Jacobians is very useful when we have e.g. $G,S$ as constant, and we want to bring it to denominators, so that we can either expand them or get the useful second derivatives.

 ### 5.4 Reduce the Derivatives (EP4)